muskanmaurya2/blockchain-voting-app/README.md

 As Voter: Switch back to the voter account, go to the Voting page, and cast your vote.
 As Admin: End the election.
 Results will be displayed.

-👩‍💻 Contributors
+👩‍💻 Contributors:
-Aditya K.P, Muskan Maurya, Kavya R, Ashwini Patil
+Aditya K.P, Kavya R, Ashwini Patil, Muskan Maurya Original Creator: Bibek Aryal
+My Contributions: Full frontend redesign, dark/light mode implementation, and the new admin page and added total voter section.